n0ni0/docker-magento/README.md

-magento-apache
+docker-magento
 ===========

-This docker-compose create a lamp environment ready to develop with the feature to have all your proyects reusing the same containers.
+This docker-compose create a lamp environment to work with Magento and ready to develop with the feature to have all your proyects reusing the same containers.
 You don´t need to create new containers when start a new proyect and save space in your disk without repeated images with minimal changes.

 Includes the following:

 * Apache
 * Mysql 5.6
-* PHP-FPM 7.1.* with the following extensions and programs:
+* PHP-FPM with all the magento 1 and magento 2 required extensions
-* Opcache
-* XDebug
-* gd (with freetype and jpeg support)
-* iconv
-* mcrypt
+* sudo
 * curl
-* dom
-* hash
-* pdo
-* pdo_mysql
-* simplexml
-* soap
-* sudo
-* git
-* cron
-* wget
-* libfreetype6-dev
-* libjpeg62-turbo-dev
-* libmcrypt-dev
-* libpng-dev
-* libxml2-dev
-* libcurl4-openssl-dev
-* libxslt-dev
-* libicu-dev
+* xdebug
 * nano
 * vim
 * nodejs